 When her mother disappears, Clary Fray learns that she descends from a line of warriors who protect our world from demons.
-She joins forces with others like her and heads into a dangerous alternate New York called Downworld.
+She joins forces with others like her and heads into a dangerous alternate New York called the Shadow World.

 Jamie Campbell Bower,

-Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games, a televised fight to the death in which two teenagers from each of the twelve Districts of Panem are chosen at random to compete.
+Katniss Everdeen voluntarily takes her younger sister's place in the Hunger Games, a televised competition in which two teenagers from each of the twelve Districts of Panem are chosen at random to fight to the death.